 Hello, my name is Paul, I am a Counsellor registered with the British Association for Counselling and Psychotherapy (BACP), working within a Person Centred / Assimilative Integrative model of therapy.
-Having studied at New College Durham and awarded a BA (Hons) in Counselling, I possess a wealth of lifetime and counselling experience.
+Having studied at New College Durham and awarded a BA (Hons) in Counselling, I possess a wealth of personal lifetime and counselling experience.

 It is my belief that you are the sole expert in your internal world and the only person who accurately understands how you feel, the only one who can decide who and how you should be, what the true meaning of your life is and how it should be lived.